resilio-tech/modele-rcp-fai/README.md

 ### Description

 At the beginning of 2023, ADEME published the methodological standard for the environmental assessment for Internet Service Provision (ISP).
-The document is available in French and English on the [ADEME website](https://librairie.ademe.fr/produire-autrement/6008-principes-generaux-pour-l-affichage-environnemental-des-produits-de-grande-consommation.html).
+The document is available in French and English on the [ADEME website](https://librairie.ademe.fr/produire-autrement/6103-methodological-standard-for-the-environmental-assessment-for-internet-service-provision-isp.html).

 This repository contains the model for the collective action related to the evaluation of the environmental impacts of Internet Service Provider in France.
 It follows the methodology described in detail in the ISP Product Category Rule (PCR).

-Indeed, from January 1st 2024, the AGEC law imposes a regulatory obligation for operators to communicate to their subscribers the gCO2/kByte ratio specific to their networks based on the common methodology provided by ADEME.
+Indeed, from January 1st 2024, the AGEC law imposes a regulatory obligation for internet providers to communicate to their subscribers the gCO2/kByte ratio specific to their networks based on the common methodology provided by ADEME.

 ### Getting started